saivignesh98/guess-the-number/README.md

 # guess-the-number
-A nnuber guessing game made using HTML, CSS, and vanilla Javascript
+A number guessing game made using HTML, CSS, and vanilla Javascript